-The BBG-1190-DEC-MPEG has the ability to save up to 5 configurations (presets).
+The BBG-1190-DEC-MPEG can save up to 5 configurations (presets).
 The Presets front panel key brings up a menu to select any of the presets.
 Use the Up/Down (blue) keys to select the desired preset, and the Enter (green) key or the right (blue) key to select it.
 Use the left key to exit the menu (or press one of the other function buttons).